zz-blue/SmartFlow-Doc/source/Installation.rst

    pip install smartsim
    # Build SmartSim with CPU support and Dragon
    smart build --device cpu --dragon
+   # If you are using HPC, you shall load cmake and pay attention to cmake verion.
    # Install SmartRedis Python client
    pip install smartredis